XopMC/C-Sharp-Mnemonic/README.md

 ✅ More than 2x speed increase (x100 in some modes)
 ✅ Implemented control via arguments (`C#-Mnemonic.exe -h` to view help)
 ✅ Added several modes (BTC, ETH, BTC(hash160), Public Keys, Private keys (for brainflayer))
-✅ Added the ability to use multiple derivation paths (`-P path -P path2 -P path3` and so on)
+✅ Added the ability to use multiple derivation paths (`-P "path" -P "path2" -P "path3"` and so on)
 ✅ Implemented the possibility of incremental search (+- value to the keys obtained from the mnemonic)

 I plan to add: